prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

  ![PlanNode](RFC-0009-jdbc-join-push-down/Existing_prestoPlan.png)

-Currently while executing a JoinNode, presto create separate TableScanNode for each table that participated on join query and this TableScanNode info is used by the connector to create the select query.
-On top of this select query result, presto apply join condition and other predicate to provide the final result.
+Currently while executing a JoinNode, presto creates separate TableScanNodes for each table that is participating in the join query.
+This TableScanNode info is used by the connector to create the select query for that table.
+On top of this select query result, presto apply join condition and other predicates to provide the final result.

 ![Joinpushdown presto plan performance](RFC-0009-jdbc-join-push-down/cur_join_wrks.png)

-In the proposed implementation, all tables from the join query are trying to group based on the Jdbc connector (data source) name.
-And create a single TableScanNode for each jdbc connector by using the grouped table info, whenever it is possible.
-It ensures a single TableScanNode against a connector rather than each table of a join query.
+In the proposed implementation, all tables from the join query are grouped based on the Jdbc connector (data source).
+A single TableScanNode is created for each jdbc connector by using the grouped table info, wherever it is possible.
+It ensures a single TableScanNode against a connector rather than against each table of a join query.

 **For example consider below join query**